plentymarkets/plugin-payment-prepayment/meta/documents/user_guide_en.md

 				<b>Description</b>
 			</td>
 			<td>
 				Enter a description for the payment method to inform the customer in the checkout.
+The text will be cut with an ellipsis after 150 characters.
 			</td>
 		</tr>
 		<tr>